07Eunji/Slalom_DataChallenge/README.md

 6. Created tables based on the ERD
 7. Wrote stored procedures to properly insert the loaded data into the tables in the database
 8. Wrote the querying statements answering questions that were asked to solve.

+### TO RUN
+- Run a 'DataChallenge.sql' file on MySQL to have creat a database using data pulled from API
+- Run a 'query.sql' file on MySQL for the solution answerting the questions